brendankrafty/brendankrafty/README.md

 - **🧩 Puzzle-brain**: Love breaking down complex systems—whether it’s code, engines, or IKEA furniture.
 - **🛠️ Hands-on learner**: If I can take it apart, I can rebuild it better (or at least funnier).
 - **🎯 Impact-driven**: Want to build tech that solves *real problems*—not just moves pixels.
 - **🤝 Team player**: Miss the camaraderie of a busy bar?
 Let’s channel that energy into sprints.

+*Built with equal parts caffeine, curiosity, and a dash of Atlanta humidity.* 🌆